 Throughout the Middle Ages and into the modern era, Roman Catholics and Eastern Orthodox Christians practiced all-night Easter vigils, culminating in sunrise services.
 According to Wilhite, these vigils were significant for baptizing new believers, who then participated in their first communion—the ritual of sharing consecrated bread and wine, symbols of the body and blood of Christ—on Easter morning.

-Evolution of the Sunrise Easter Tradition
+Evolution of the Easter Sunrise Service

 In the 16th century, the Protestant Reformation gave birth to a branch of Christianity that rejected Roman Catholic doctrine, hierarchy and rituals in favor of the authority of scripture and personal piety.
 Some Protestant denominations maintained the church’s liturgical calendar, but others, like the English Puritans, abandoned Easter celebrations.
 (Britain’s Parliament officially banned them in 1647.)
 “It was not until the late 19th and especially the early 20th century that [so-called] ‘low church’ Protestants, like Baptists, started to reclaim the practice of an Easter sunrise service,” Wilhite says.